Ágnes Farkas: Club

 Farkas started to play handball for Építők SC, where she stayed until 1992, when she moved to Budapesti Spartacus.
-A year later. she joined Ferencvárosi TC, where she spent six seasons.
-There, she has achieved her greatest club successes, including league and cup titles, EHF Champions League and EHF Cup silver medals.
-Thanks to her outstanding performances over the years, she is regarded as a club icon by Ferencváros fans.
+A year later, she joined Ferencvárosi TC, where she spent six seasons.
+There, she achieved her greatest club successes, including league and cup titles, EHF Champions League and EHF Cup silver medals.
+Thanks to her performances over the years, she is regarded as a club icon by Ferencváros fans.

 She also competed abroad, playing for German side Borussia Dortmund and later collecting two Croatian cup and Croatian championship title with Podravka Koprivnica.
 Farkas played her last seasons for Danish side Aalborg DH, crowning her career with a Danish league silver in her final year.

 Although in April 2005, Gjerpen IF offered her a one-year contract with the option for another year, Farkas stated she has no desire to stay in professional handball and eventually retired at the end of the season.

 However, she did not stay away from the sport entirely after her retirement, as she trains children.